bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # VedicMultiplicationAlgorithm
 Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, requiring no advanced math knowledge,  multiplies large string numbers in at least 90% LESS time than the Karatsuba algorithm.
-1000-digit long string numbers can be multiplied almost instantly.
+1000-digit string numbers can be multiplied almost instantly.

+To my surprise, this method is not as popular as other multiplication algorithms despite being faster and easier to understand.
+The aim of this repository is give a brief explanation of the algorithm as well as my implementation of the algorithm using C++.
+Unlike the Karatsuba algorithm, the Criss-Cross algorithm can also be used to manually multiply numbers in a SINGLE line using pen and paper.
+And obviously, it is faster than the grade-school algorithm for multiplying numbers.

 ## Time complexity ##
 ![image](https://user-images.githubusercontent.com/65414576/155485833-6879c3a5-96af-46da-8bd8-24ec270fc61a.png)